zoe-1/fg/README.md

 software world.

 # Contributors
 This article is a work in progress.
-Contributions for others are welcomed.
+Contributions from others are welcomed.

 # License